MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 If you enable this setting, files and folders that are deleted using File Explorer will not be placed in the Recycle Bin and will therefore be permanently deleted.

-If you disable or do not configure this setting, files and folders deleted using File Explorer will be placed in the Recyele Bin.
+If you disable or do not configure this setting, files and folders deleted using File Explorer will be placed in the Recycle Bin.

 <!--/Description-->
 > [!TIP]